medfreeman/RogueSquadron3DInstaller/README.md

 ## Disclaimer

-**Star Wars, Rogue Squadron (3D), LucasArts, Microsoft, Windows, Windows 7, Vista, XP, and all the entities mentioned in this readme are © and/or ™ of their respective holders.**
+**Star Wars, Rogue Squadron (3D), LucasArts, Microsoft, Windows, Windows 7, Vista, XP, DirectX and all the entities mentioned in this readme are ©, ® and/or ™ of their respective holders.**

+**The file gfx/icon/rogue.ico is the original rogue squadron 3D icon, © LucasArts**

+**The files gfx/header/rogue.bmp and gfx/welcome/rogue.bmp were made by myself, and contain Rogue Squadron 3D logo © LucasArts**

+**The file assets/update/rogueupd12.exe is the original rogue squadron 3D update v.1.2 © LucasArts**

+**The file license/LICENSE.TXT is the original game license, and is property of LucasArts**

+**This installer source is available solely to prove that there's no intent to include malicious software inside this installer**